Thinking of hiring a brand designer? What I won’t do (and why it matters)

 3. Keep you guessing or out of the loop

-You’re a busy business owner, the last thing you need is more unknowns on your plate.
-I’ve made transparency and ease a core part of my process.
 You’ll always know when to expect updates from me, when I’ll need your input and what the next steps are.
-My goal is to make working together feel clear, simple and reassuring, not like another thing to add to your already packed schedule, cause who's got time for that!?
+My goal is to make working together feel clear, simple and reassuring, not like another thing to add to your already packed schedule, because who’s got time for that?

 4. Use confusing language or overcomplicate things

-I’m not gonna pretend the branding process isn’t a big one, because it is.
+I’m not going to pretend the branding process isn’t a big one, because it is.
 But that weight is never put on you.
 Behind the scenes I do a lot to make things feel smooth and easy to follow, with clear timelines and flexible payment plans to keep things flowing.
+I always explain things in a way that’s real and includes the why, so you know what’s happening and why it matters.
+Most presentations are shared via pre-recorded loom videos, so you can review them in your own time.
+And there’s always space for calls and catch-ups along the way, I welcome them!

 5. Niche down to a certain industry

-Controversial opinion, maybe?
-I don't shy away from different industries because great branding and design goes beyond what you do, it's about who you are, what you stand for, what makes you different, your style and more.
-Working with all kinds of businesses from solo founders just starting out, early-stage startups to established teams with big dreams, brings something special to every project.
-That variety means fresh perspectives and creative energy directly into your project.
-When your designer stays curious and keeps learning, you get the benefit.
+I don’t shy away from different industries because great branding goes beyond what you do.
+It’s about who you are, what you stand for, what makes you different and how you show up.
+Working with all kinds of businesses, from solo founders just starting out to established teams with big dreams, brings something special to every project.
+That variety brings fresh perspective and creative energy directly into your brand.

 Looking for a brand designer you can trust?